wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Introduction

-In this guide, you'll learn how to bridge native USDC across different chains using Circle's Cross-Chain Transfer Protocol (CCTP) via the Wormhole Protocol.
-We'll explore both the underlying theory of how CCTP works and provide a hands-on tutorial for integrating it using Wormhole’s Connect SDK.
+In this guide, you'll learn how to bridge native USDC across different chains using [Circle's Cross-Chain Transfer Protocol](/learn/messaging/cctp/){target=\_blank} (CCTP) via the Wormhole Protocol.
+We'll explore both the underlying theory of how CCTP works and provide a hands-on tutorial for integrating it using [Wormhole’s Connect SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts/tree/main){target=\_blank}.

 Wormhole builds upon Circle's CCTP to enhance cross-chain transfers, making the process simpler and more user-friendly.
 With Wormhole, users benefit from automated relaying of transfers, gas payments on the destination chain, and the option to drop off native gas tokens, eliminating many common pain points.